 Alternatively, you can also use the Netgear Orbi mobile app for the setup process.
 With this app, used in all Orbi systems, you have the option of creating an account and sign in with Netgear.
 In this case, you can use the app to manage the system when you're away from home.

 The app allows for an overview look of your home network with network maps of the connected clients.
-There are also a couple of handy tools, including a speedtest.net-based internet speed test and a WiFi Analytics that shows the signal strength in real-time.
+There are also many handy tools, including a speedtest.net-based internet speed test, and Wi-Fi Analytics that shows the signal strength in real-time.

 Each of the new Orbi's hardware units has four Gigabit LAN ports.
 The router also has a 2.5Gbps port that works solely as its WAN (Internet) port.
 There's no way to turn it into a LAN port.

 As a result, in your local network, the best speed you get caps at 1Gbps.
-The only time you can ever experience a faster rate is when you have a multi-gig broadband connection.
+The only time you can ever experience a faster rate is when you have a Gig+ or faster broadband connection.
+And then only fast Wi-Fi 6 clients can enjoy that speed, on a good day.

-And the Netgear RBK852 is all about delivering super-fast Internet.
-Despite the fact its WAN port can do 2.5Gbps, the router can aggregate that port and the first LAN port into a single 2Gbps broadband link.
+And the Netgear RBK850 is all about delivering super-fast Internet.
+Although its WAN port can do 2.5Gbps, the router can aggregate it and the first LAN port into a single 2Gbps broadband link.

 Tri-band Wi-Fi 6 but no support for 160MHz channel width